Ventricular Tachycardia (VT)

 Some types of genetic diseases can also lead to VT.
 These include:

-- Conditions that cause abnormal heart muscle, such as hypertrophic cardiomyopathy
+Conditions that make it hard for the heart to pump blood, such as hypertrophic cardiomyopathy

-- Diseases that can get inside the heart muscle, such as sarcoidosis
+Diseases that can develop inside the heart muscle, such as sarcoidosis (caused by

-In rare cases, VT occurs when there are no other heart problems.
+In some cases, VT occurs when there are no other heart problems.
+This may be seen

 What are the symptoms of VT?